 |MSRP Price||$2,299 as introduced (check prices)||$3,499 as introduced, $3,099 today (check prices)|

-First, they are very similar.
-Although there are the expected differences between a DSLR and mirrorless – viewfinder type, autofocus system, battery life, weight, and size – the rest of the specifications are quite similar.
+First, the EOS R and 5D IV are very similar.
+Although there are the expected differences between a DSLR and mirrorless camera – viewfinder type, autofocus system, battery life, weight, and size – the rest of the specifications are quite similar.
 The EOS R has about twice the buffer, while the 5D IV has dual card slots.
 The EOS R’s tilt-flip screen can flip 180 degrees, while the 5D Mark IV’s screen is fixed.
 The EOS R has 10-bit HDMI video output, while the 5D Mark IV has 8-bit instead.
 And a few minor differences such as LCD resolution, bluetooth, and USB version swing in the direction of the mirrorless camera.

 One difference that may grab some people’s attention is the -6 to +18 EV autofocus range for the EOS R. Although that is indeed an impressive range, keep in mind that it assumes you are using an f/1.2 lens with the EOS R. If you are using an f/2.8 lens instead, for example, you’ll really only be able to autofocus in light levels of -3.5 to +18 EV, which is about the same as that of the 5D Mark IV.
 Essentially, this just means that the EOS R can take advantage of ultra-wide-aperture lenses for autofocusing, while the 5D IV cannot to the same degree.
 Note also that the EOS R can focus even when the lens’s maximum aperture is just f/11, which provides even more flexibility when using f/5.6 telephoto lenses with a 2x teleconverter (since the 5D IV maxes out at f/8 lenses).